White Rice (American Dad!): Plot

 Stan, sad that Francine is gone, sulks on the couch.
-Klaus convinces him that he needs to accept the changes if he wants to get Francine back.
-Stan rushes onto the set, with everything that Francine has wanted to discuss in the last twenty years.
-Stan comes onto the set of Francine's new show and talks with Francine, showing that Stan has gotten twenty dogs, one for each year she wanted to talk about it, painted the kitchen purple, etc. It turns out Francine only wanted to discuss those matters, before she actually decides whether to do them or not.
+Klaus convinces him that he must accept the changes to get Francine back.
+Stan rushes onto the set, with everything that Francine has wanted to discuss in the last 20 years.
+Stan comes onto the set of Francine's new show and talks with Francine, showing that Stan has gotten 20 dogs, one for each year she wanted to talk about it, painted the kitchen purple, etc. It turns out Francine only wanted to discuss those matters before deciding to do them.
 Stan and Francine make up, accepting that they can live their lives in Los Angeles.
-The crew then watch the premier of the show White Rice.
+The crew then watched the premiere of the show White Rice.
 But despite its comedic success, the show ends up being canceled after a single joke because Asians found her jokes to be too racist.
 Francine and Stan move back to Langley Falls with Roger killing off his persona.
 Back at home, Francine finally discusses her parents moving in, and they both agree that it is a terrible idea.

-Meanwhile, Steve gets another fish which Klaus starts falling in love with.
-Over the duration of the episode, they get married and they have children that resemble each other.
-Unfortunately, this does not turn out well, because Klaus' "wife" is a dumb mindless fish that starts eating their children, not just out of hunger, even leaving one half-eaten.
+Meanwhile, Steve gets another fish, which Klaus starts falling in love with.
+Throughout the episode, they marry and have children who resemble each other.
+Unfortunately, this does not turn out well, because Klaus' "wife" is a dumb, mindless fish that starts eating their children, not just out of hunger, even leaving one half-eaten.
 Eventually Klaus is ignored and the relationship falls apart, culminating in Klaus killing her and using Stan's shovel to bury the body.